Jubr1l/CeloWallet/README.md

 ## Using the Dapp

-Initiall you would notice that the
+Initially you would notice that the indicator at the top right which changes from loading ...  *** to no name give ***

+you can use the create name button to create an alias for yourself which others will use to find you wallet address easily and send money easily

 ## Build